 Option 1 (preferred method):

-- Access the UniProt FTP server available from the download link above or by following this link: ftp://ftp.ebi.ac.uk/pub/databases/GO/goa/
+- Access the UniProt FTP server, also available from the link above.

 - It is important to select the file with the extension GAF.GZ in order for Scaffold to be able to read the data contained therein.
 Note, select from the standard file or files